 Code Breakdown

-- Firstly, we created a sub procedure named concatenate_apostrophe.
+- Created a sub-procedure named concatenate_apostrophe.

-- Next, we closed the For Next
+- Closed the For Next loop.

 - After writing the code, click on the Save option.